 Another option is raw dog food.

 As with everything there are those who think it’s the only way for our dogs to eat, and others who don’t recommend it for every dog.

 It’s worth researching, but in terms of ease of eating it’s smooth so it could work since it would be the consistency of wet food if it was ground up enough.

 Freeze dried patties

-Another form of raw, patties can be broken up into tiny pieces and reconstituted with water.
+Another form of raw food, freeze-dried patties can be broken up into tiny pieces and reconstituted with water.

-Her favourite crunchy treats may no longer be an option, but your pup can still get rewards for being the great girl she is!!
+Your dog’s favorite crunchy treats may no longer be an option, but your pup can still get rewards for being the great dog he or she is!!

-♦ I find single ingredient freeze dried treats crumble very easily, so they would be worth a try.
-I like them because they don’t have fillers or a lengthy list of ingredients my dog doesn’t need.
+- Crumbled, single ingredient freeze dried treats (I like them because they don’t have fillers or a lengthy list of ingredients my dog doesn’t need)

 So there you have it!
 I hope you found this post about what to feed an old dog with no teeth helpful.